Skip to main content

 Emmanuel (Manos) Karagiannis joined the Defence Studies Department in September 2013.

-He received a PhD in Theology and Religious Studies (Islamic Studies) from King’s College London and a PhD in post-Soviet Politics from the University of Hull.
+He received a PhD in Theology and Religious Studies (Islamic Studies) from King’s and a PhD in post-Soviet Politics from the University of Hull.
 He also obtained an MA in International Security Studies from the University of Reading and a BA in European Studies from London South Bank University.
-After completing his studies, Dr Karagiannis spent two years in Cyprus serving in the Greek Army as a reserve officer of Infantry.
+From 2000 to 2002, he underwent training as a reserve infantry officer and served with an elite unit of the Greek army in Cyprus.

-Over the course of his career, Dr Karagiannis has been privileged to teach in several countries, such as Russia, Kazakhstan, Italy, Qatar, Greece, and Cyprus.
-During 2005-2011, he worked as an Investigator at the University of Maryland’s National Consortium for the Study of Terrorism and Responses to Terrorism.
-He also held research positions in Cambridge (2023), Oxford University (2019), the US Military Academy at West Point (2016-2017), London School of Economics (2016-2017), Princeton University (2010), Yale University (2008), Columbia University (2008), and the University of Pennsylvania (2005-2006).
+During 2005-2011, he worked as an Investigator at the DHS-funded University of Maryland’s National Consortium for the Study of Terrorism and Responses to Terrorism.
+He also held research positions in Cambridge University (The Prince Alwaleed Bin Talal Centre of Islamic Studies, 2023-2024), Oxford University (Middle East Centre, 2019), the US Military Academy at West Point (Modern War Institute, 2016-2017), London School of Economics (European Institute, 2016-2017), Princeton University (Hellenic Studies Program, 2010), Yale University (Macmillan Center for International Studies 2008), Columbia University (SWAMOS, 2008), and the University of Pennsylvania (Solomon Asch Center for Study of Ethnopolitical Conflict, 2005-2006).
+Dr Karagiannis’s academic engagements have extended internationally, with teaching appointments in Russia, Kazakhstan, Italy, Qatar, Greece, and Cyprus.

-Moreover, he has been interviewed and quoted by media outlets around the world, such as The Economist, Fox News, The Financial Times, The Wall Street Journal, CNN International, NBC News, Newsweek, Le Monde, Politico, The Voice of America, Al Jazeera, The Voice of Russia, Sputnik International, and BBC Radio.
-Aside from academia, Dr Karagiannis has worked as a PVE consultant for the OSCE and as an election observer for the European Union.
+Dr Karagiannis has been interviewed and cited by leading international media outlets, including The Economist, Fox News, The Financial Times, The Wall Street Journal, CNN International, NBC News, Newsweek, Le Monde, Politico, Voice of America, Al Jazeera, Voice of Russia, Sputnik International, and BBC Radio.

 Research Interests